gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 In addition to knowing about your feet, knowing about shoes is another useful aspect in our quest for good climbing shoe fit.

 <!--* shoes are built on a last, a sort of foot dummy akin to a sewing body form/mannequin-->
-Climbing shoes are built on a sort of foot-shaped dummy called a *last*.
+Climbing shoes are built on a sort of not-really-foot-shaped dummy called a *last*.
 You can think of this last as something like a body form or mannequin used in sewing.
+(However, a dress shirt built on a body form is meant to conform to your body very comfortably, and hence the body form is looking very much like a real body.
+Meanwhile, climbing shoes are meant to exert some sort of force on your feet to compress them into a shape that is advantageous for climbing, and consequently, a climbing shoe last doesn’t necessarily resemble a foot much.)

 (TODO: last, parts, shoe illustration?)